siddharthramanan/TeamCoders_Event_Based_Model/Git_GitHub/4_How_to_Commit.md

 nothing added to commit but untracked files present (use "git add" to track)
 ```
-This shows that there are untract changes at other files.
+This shows that there are untracked changes at other files.
 If we want to keep everything committed in the first snap of the repository, we add and commit everything at once. run the following commands.

 ```bash
 git add curry.md pizza.md ../baking/